 Sweet and so willing, Callie just wants to please and be comforted by the volunteers.
 She's just a big lap dog.
 However, at age 7, Callie had not been colt started.
 Now 10 years old, Callie has been colt started and developed into a trail riding horse.
 Confident and capable, Ms Callie loves to learn!
 Curious about everything and what is in her environment.
 In fact, she visits the supplement kitchen and noses around looking for carrots and treats.
 Confident Smart Girl!

 Callie suffered a back injury but has now healed with the help of Dr. Carter Judy, Alamo Pintado Equine Medical Center.
 Callie is being ridden by several different volunteers and continues her training.
 Her mind loves obstacle course work, trail trials training and trails.
 Training in Parelli ground work and riding.
 She is a left brained thinking horse with an extrovert horsenality!
 Medium spirit, loves to move out and very playful with a high play drive.
 FUN!

-LOMBARD - AVAILABLE FOR SPONSORSHIP OR ADOPTION
+LOMBARD - ADOPTION PENDING